 Stem cells are cultivated for fundamental research and development of effective therapies against severe diseases, i.e., to replace damaged tissue.
-However, Stem Cells will only form healthy tissue in an adequate environment.
+However, Stem cells will only form healthy tissue in an adequate environment.
 For the formation of three-dimensional tissue structures, materials are needed that support cell functions with perfect elasticity.
 New programmable materials suited for use as substrates in biomedical applications have now been developed by the group of Professor Christof M. Niemeyer of the Institute for Biological Interfaces, together with colleagues from the Institute of Mechanical Process Engineering and Mechanics, the Zoological Institute, and the Institute of Functional Interfaces of KIT.
-These materials can be used among others to create environments in which human stem Cells can settle down and further develop.
+These materials can be used among others to create environments in which human stem materials can be used among others to create environments in which more

+Cells can settle down and further develop.